-Hansel is diabetic as a result of his experience in the gingerbread house as a child.
-In the original script, Gretel was also supposed to have an eating disorder as a result the same trauma, but this was not included in the movie.
+Hansel is diabetic, as a result of his experience in the gingerbread house as a child.
+In the original script, Gretel was also supposed to have an eating disorder, as a result of the same trauma, but this was not included in the movie.

-Tommy Wirkola got the idea to create the film based on the adult lives of Hansel & Gretel in 2007 while at film school in Australia.
+Director Tommy Wirkola got the idea to create the film, based on the adult lives of Hansel and Gretel in 2007, while at film school in Australia.
 After being discovered by Gary Sanchez Productions, Wirkola pitched the idea at a meeting with Paramount Pictures and won a contract.

-In an interview with Famke Janssen at Cannes 2011, she stated that she took her role as the head witch because she had to pay off her mortgage.
-Janssen has stated multiple times that since 2007, she was prepping her writing/directorial debut Bringing Up Bobby (2011), where funding and distribution had gone through hard times, partly due to the 2008 economic crisis.
+In an interview with Famke Janssen at Cannes 2011, she stated that she took the role as the head witch in this movie because she had to pay off her mortgage.
+Janssen has stated multiple times that since 2007, she was prepping her writing/directorial debut with Bringing Up Bobby (2011), where funding and distribution had gone through hard times, partly due to the 2008 economic crisis.
 She also had not done much acting in that period of time.

-Adam McKay said in 2010: "The idea is, they've grown up and they hunt witches.
+Producer Adam McKay said in 2010, "The idea is, they've grown up and they hunt witches.
 It's a hybrid sort of old-timey feeling, yet there's pump-acting shotguns.
-Modern technology but in an old style.
+Modern technology, but in an old style.
 We heard it and we were just like, 'That's a freakin' franchise!
-You could make three out of those!".
+You could make three out of those!'"

-The notices with images of the missing children and rewards being offered that are attached to milk bottles are a reference to the campaign started in the 1980s where pictures of missing kids were printed on milk cartons.
+The notices with images of the missing children, and rewards being offered that are attached to milk bottles, are a reference to the campaign that started in the 1980s, where pictures of missing kids were printed on milk cartons.